 It’s not just a case of walking into an Estate Agent and saying “I’ll have that one please” and handing over your money.
 When buying a house you have to take legal steps to ensure the property is transferred into your name and making sure that the mortgage arrangements are all legally binding.
 These fees can cost anywhere from £800 to £1,500 plus VAT at 20%.
 You can use online comparison websites to establish the cost of conveyancing before you instruct a Solicitor.
 Try the Homebuyer Conveyancing website where you can find a local High Street Solicitor without entering your personal details.

 Land Registry Fee

 The Government Land Registry holds the records for who owns each part of the land.
-When you purchase new property the Land Registry needs updating with your details as we the legal owner.
+When you purchase a new property the Land Registry needs updating with your details as we the legal owner.
 This fee can be anything from £50 to around £1,000.

 This used to apply to all properties but now Stamp Duty is only chargeable when buying properties over £125,000.
 Your solicitor will handle all of the fees relating to Stamp Duty which is worked out in brackets.